Shadman-Ahmed-Chowdhury/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithm

-It is repository that is a collection of Data structures and Algorithm implemented in C++.
+This repository is a collection of some basic data structures and algorithms for solving problems in programming contest.

+The contents and ordering of the contents follow the book of Mahbubul Hasan Shanto.